justtnl/possession-analysis/README.md

 ### Limitations
 - Data only analyses a small section of the full data catalogue found in StatsBomb (Copa America 2024).
 Findings may not generalise other leagues or competitions.
-- Distance is measured in a straight line - curved balls or passes that are not straight, are not accounted for.
+- Distance is measured in a straight line - curved balls or passes that are not straight are not accounted for.
 Thus, true distance may be shorter.
 - This analysis does not go in-depth on specific categories such as progressive carrying or the direction of passes.
 - Small sample size for some outcome categories (Offside, n = 3) limit their overall effect on analysis.